-Vertigo Testing & Treatment in Dover, NH
+Vertigo Testing & Vertigo Treatment in Dover, NH

 Vertigo is the experience of sudden dizziness and feeling like the space you are in is spinning.
 This mild to severe spell of dizziness is usually activated when there are changes to head position – lying down, sitting up, moving head up and down etc. This sensation can be a temporary or infrequent occurrence as well as be experienced chronically.
 Vertigo is a symptom of an underlying health condition that needs to be diagnosed and treated.
 Underlying conditions that can trigger vertigo are associated with the inner ear, brain, or sensory nerve pathway.
 Vertigo testing and treatment is part of the comprehensive services that we provide to strengthen overall health!